morrownr/8812au/Bridged_Wireless_Access_Point.md

 #### Information

-This setup does not support WPA3-SAE personal.
+This setup does not support WPA3-SAE personal because the Realtek driver does not support it.

 -----

-2021-04-07
+2021-05-04

 #### Tested Setup